Austin was hospitalized for complications following treatment for prostate cancer

 The secrecy surrounding Austin's hospitalization prompted the White House to take a hard look at rules for Cabinet members, according to a memo obtained by NPR.

-President Biden's chief of staff Jeff Zients on Tuesday told Cabinet secretaries in the memo that he was reviewing the rules for how Cabinet members delegate their authority when they are hospitalized, under anesthesia, traveling to places with limited access to communication, or are otherwise unable to be reached.
+Zients on Tuesday told Cabinet secretaries in the memo that he was reviewing the rules for how Cabinet members delegate their authority when they are hospitalized, under anesthesia, traveling to places with limited access to communication or are otherwise unable to be reached.

 Zients ordered Cabinet members to submit their current protocols in writing for his review by Friday — and also emphasized that they need to keep the White House informed about potential cases where they need to delegate authority.